|

 precision of half a minute and may differ slightly from the public timetable.
 It shows times at points other than station

-- Railway signals have yellow aspects, not amber!
+- Yellow.
+Railway signals have yellow aspects, not amber!

 |